 Social Anxiety Disorder

-Social anxiety disorder (SAD) can be viewed as a series of acute, socially stressful events in which patients exhibit excessive fear of embarrassment, humiliation, scrutiny, evaluation, or rejection by others1.
+Based on the 2021 National Health and Wellness Survey, social anxiety disorder (SAD) affects over 25 million Americans, with onset typically in the mid-teens or earlier, and is diagnosed slightly more frequently in females than males.
+SAD can be viewed as a series of acute, socially stressful events in which patients exhibit excessive fear of embarrassment, humiliation, scrutiny, evaluation, or rejection by others1.
 The avoidance, fear, or anxious anticipation of these situations interferes significantly with the person’s daily routine, having a marked impact on occupational functioning and social life.
-The disorder has a lifetime prevalence estimated at up to 13%, with onset typically in the mid-teens or earlier, and is diagnosed slightly more frequently in females than males.
-In the absence of social or performance events, patients with SAD are asymptomatic.
-Patients with SAD are not anxious, except when facing feared social and performance situations.
+The disorder has a lifetime prevalence estimated at up to 12%, with onset typically in the mid-teens or earlier, and is diagnosed slightly more frequently in females than males.
+In the absence of social or performance events, generally, individuals with SAD are asymptomatic.
+Without treatment, SAD can last for many years or a lifetime and lead to avoidance and opportunity costs that can significantly impact a person's employment, social activities, and relationships, and be very disruptive to overall quality of life.

 Vistagen’s Innovation: